prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ## Factory Pattern {#factory-pattern}

 The factory pattern is a creational pattern: a parent class defines an interface for creating objects, and subclasses decide which concrete class to instantiate.
-In a data pipeline, this lets you plug in different input formats — CSV, Parquet, JSON — without the pipeline code caring about the underlying format.
+In a data pipeline, this lets you plug in different input formats, CSV, Parquet, JSON, without the pipeline code caring about the underlying format.

 ```Python
 from abc import ABC, abstractmethod